 ZHONGDECustomizing | Manufacturing

-Both over-molding and insert molding processes involve putting two types of materials together to make one part.
+Both over-molding and insert molding injection processes by Zhongde, a reliable injection molding supplier, involve putting two types of materials together to make one part.
+And the inserts can be threaded metal inserts.
 Overmolding is a two steps process that one to create the substrate and one for the oversold that goes on top of it.
-Insert molding is a slightly faster process as it takes only one step that the two materials are molded at the same time.
+China insert molding is a slightly faster process as it takes only one step that the two materials are molded at the same time.

 Get a Quote